self-verifying-whatsit/travis-ci-python/README.md

 Travis offers free Continuous Integration for Open Source Projects and integrates nicely with Github.The [Travis CI central issue tracker is on Github](https://github.com/travis-ci/travis-ci) (obviously :))

-## SVB: A one module Python project with a test module runnable by pytest.
+### A one module Python project with a test module runnable by pytest.

 Uses: